-In addition to standard error logging, the Metrics Engine provides delivery mechanisms for account status notifications and administrative alerts using SMTP, JMX, or SNMP.
-Alerts and events reflect state changes within the server that may be of interest to a user or monitoring service.
+In addition to standard error logging, the Metrics Engine provides delivery mechanisms for account status notifications, administrative alerts, and alarms using SMTP, JMX, or SNMP.
+Alerts, alarms, and events reflect state changes within the server that may be of interest to a user or monitoring service.
 Account status notifications are only delivered to the account owner.